Bithynia and Pontus

-In 74 BC, Bithynia was willed to Rome by Nicomedes IV of Bithynia in the hope that Rome would defend it against its old enemy, Pontus.
-Due to the influence of a guest-friend of Nicomedes, Julius Caesar, then a young man, and an impassioned speech by the deceased king's sister, Nysa before the Senate, the gift was accepted.
-Rome was divided into two parties, the Populares, party of the "people," and the Optimates, party of the "best."
+In 74 BC, Nicomedes IV of Bithynia willed his kingdom to the Romans, whom he hoped would defend it against its old enemy, Pontus.
+Due to the influence of Julius Caesar, then a young man and a guest-friend of Nicomedes, and an impassioned speech by the deceased king's sister Nysa before the Senate, the gift was accepted.
+Contemporary Rome was divided into two parties, the Populares, party of the "people," and the Optimates, party of the "best."
 The guest-friendship had been offered to Caesar, a popular, to save his life by keeping him from Rome during a proscription (a kind of witch-hunt) by Sulla, an optimate in power.
 Forever after Caesar had to endure scurrilous optimate slander about his relationship to Nicomedes, but Bithynia became a favored project of the populares.

 The Populares held both consulships at Rome.
-Marcus Aurelius Cotta was sent to secure the province as governor.
-He was a maternal uncle of Julius Caesar.
-Mithridates VI of Pontus, a skilled warrior, seeing a prospective addition to his kingdom about to escape, attacked Bithynia even before the consul arrived.
+Marcus Aurelius Cotta, a maternal uncle of Julius Caesar, was sent to secure the province as governor.
+Mithridates VI of Pontus, seeing a prospective addition to his kingdom about to escape, attacked Bithynia even before the consul arrived.
 Cotta sent for his co-consul, Lucius Licinius Lucullus.
 The Third Mithridatic War ensued and dragged on.
 At the end of their consulships the two commanders stayed on as proconsuls.
 Mithridates was able to mobilize almost all the rest of Anatolia against them.
 The two populares were insufficiently skilled to take on Mithridates.
 Cotta was removed finally by the Senate on a charge of corruption.
 Lucullus' men mutinied.
 In the confusion he lost nearly all Anatolia and was out of it.
 Their patience at an end, the Senate chose the best commander they had.
 In 66 BC Rome passed the Lex Manilia appointing Pompey, a popular, as Summus Imperator, a term that would find more use after the Civil War.
 He had the full support of Caesar, then coming into his own.
 He was to have a totally free hand in Asia.
 By 64 BC all of Mithridates' allies had been defeated or forced to change sides.
 Driven from Pontus, hunted through Anatolia, he was assassinated at last by former friends hoping to win Roman favor.